JiMcNulty/FDC/README.md

 python3 -m pip install -r requirements.txt
 python3 generate_FDC_meshes_z_heights.py json_file 0.1 --filter_noise
 ```
+3. Edit the FDC.cfg macro file - copy the output results from the cmd console

 ### 3. Install FDC on Klipper
 1. Copy the generated mesh from the new cfg file and paste it at the bottom of your printer.cfg
    1. Paste if after the string ...-- SAVE_CONFIG --...